-I began by showing Mary our practice of Present, Not Present: how recognize whether or not she is in the moment.
-By teaching Mary how to be present with herself, she is able to tap into her inner wisdom as well as her intellect for what was being called for in the moment.
-By raising her awareness around presence, she is able to come off of autopilot and override any conditioning (patterns that may be producing unproductive or undesired results).
-When present, she is able to access creative solutions previously unseen.
+I taught Mary how to recognize when she is present or not present.
+By learning how to be present, Mary is able to tap into her inner wisdom, as well as her intellect, for what is being called for in the moment.
+By raising her awareness, she is able to pivot quickly and overcome conditioned patterns that may be producing unproductive or undesired results.
+When she is present, Mary is able to access creative solutions previously unseen.

-I continued by showing Mary how to be present with her emotions and how to use her emotions to her advantage.
-The five core emotions of anger, sadness, joy, fear, and sexual feelings all have a piece of wisdom that comes with the energy.
+I continued to teach Mary how to be present with her emotions and how to use her emotions to her advantage.
+Each of the five core emotions – anger, sadness, joy, fear, and sexual feelings – have a piece of wisdom that comes with their energy.
 Rather than bottling this energy up and losing presence, Mary can use this energy to her advantage.

 After just four sessions, Mary has experienced the following results:

-- Being present allows her to be consciously aware of what is being called forward in a situation, act congruently, and to be more effective.
+Being present allows her to be consciously aware of what is being called for in a situation, act congruently, and be more effective.

-- By being present and not following patterns and/or her ego’s lead, she is more connected to herself and others.
+By being present – instead of following conditioned patterns or her ego’s lead, or both – she is more connected to herself and others.

-During the meeting I showed my Present, Not Present model to them and Mary’s Manager said, “I am learning something today along with you Mary.”
 This meeting strengthened the trust and connection between the two of them.
-They're both expanding their leadership abilities while being in a more connected relationship.
+Now they’re both expanding their leadership abilities while being in a more connected relationship.

-This is just one of the many examples of the power of presence.
-I continue to be amazed at what we witness with Mindful Leaders.
+This is just one of many examples of the power of presence.
+I continue to be amazed at what I witness with leaders who are awake.
 The ability and willingness to increase awareness produces simple shifts that make a profound impact.